This blog post was written by Chelsea Bauer from Anova Apps (formerly known as Cprime Apps).

 Here are a few notification options you can use to manipulate Jira’s UI:

-- Custom error messages: Sometimes Jira error messages lack content and therefore not helpful.
+- Custom error messages: Sometimes Jira error messages lack content and are therefore not helpful.
 You can set your error messages such as whenever a Jira ticket fails to transition to the next stage.

 - Alerts: When you are caught up in the hustle and bustle of daily work, minor things can slip through the cracks.
 You can set alerts that remind you and your team when deadlines are coming, and or when sprint points are more than your average, etc.